stevenjohnstone/go-bpf-gen/README.md

 ```

-When I execute `docker pull alipine` on my system, the above script outputs
+When I execute `docker pull alpine` on my system, the above script outputs

 ```
 Attaching 12 probes...